The Therapeutic Clown Program at Holland Bloorview Kids Rehabilitation Hospital was established by Therapeutic Clowns Canada in 2005.

 - Nurse Flutter

-Every Tuesday, Wednesday and Thursday, Nurse Flutter and Dr. Flap visit all 3 inpatient units at Holland Bloorview (that is, Brain Injury Rehab, Specialized Orthopedic and Developmental Rehab, and Complex Continuing Care).
+Every Tuesday, Wednesday and Thursday, the Therapeutic Clowns visit all 3 inpatient units at Holland Bloorview (that is, Brain Injury Rehab, Specialized Orthopedic and Developmental Rehab, and Complex Continuing Care).

 The Therapeutic Clown Program offers a diverse range of benefits to Holland Bloorview’s clients.
-Using skills including music, rhythm, movement, physical comedy and slapstick, Nurse Flutter and Dr. Flap provide warmth and laughter to inpatient clients, families and staff.
+Using skills including music, rhythm, movement, physical comedy and slapstick, providing warmth and laughter to inpatient clients, families and staff.

 As with other similar programs, the idea is to always place the client’s needs and desires ahead of those of the artist’s.
 This helps to empower each client and allow them to make choices so they can be the leader of the play interaction.